artsandmetaphysics/goodlifeodyssey/posts/2020-06-18-euthyphro-initial-impressions.md

 I just finished reading _Euthyphro_ and would like to collect my first impressions.
 It is the first of Plato's dialogues that I have read, besides bits of the _Republic_ in college.
 It is amazing.

-Socrates runs into Euthyphro, a priest and prophet who is suing his father for murdering someone who in turn murdered their slave.
+Socrates runs into Euthyphro, a priest and prophet, at an Athenian courts.
+He is suing his father for murdering someone who in turn murdered their slave.
 Socrates asks him what piety is, for surely he must know if he suing his own father!
-In the remainder of the dialogue they discuss piety.
+In the remainder of the dialogue they discuss the nature of piety.
 After attempting several definitions of the word, all of which Socrates dismantles, Euthyphro must leave since he is "in a hurry."

-Socrates is very analytical.
-After they become stuck, having rejected a few definitions, he approaches the problem from a new angle and compares piety and justice; if you can not solve a problem, compare it to other related problems.
-He also uses many examples and analogies.
-To understand what is meant by "caring for the gods" he considers horse breeders, hunters caring for their dogs, and "cattle-raisers."
+Throughout the discussion Socrates is very analytical.
+After they become stuck, having rejected a few definitions, he approaches the problem from a new angle by comparing piety and justice; if you can not solve a problem, compare it to other related problems.
+He also uses many examples and analogies; to understand what is meant by "caring for the gods" he considers horse breeders, hunters caring for their dogs, and "cattle-raisers."

 Two passages stuck out.
 I believe the first is famous: